olilanz/RooCode-Local-Evaluation/README.md

 [![Watch the YouTube video](media/gosucoder-foot-gun.png)](https://www.youtube.com/watch?v=mwJx5QI2c0o)

-Though, using the Foot Gon System Prompt also means that you will no longer benefit from future system prompt improvements, which come with Roo Code.
+Though, using the Foot Gun System Prompt also means that you will no longer benefit from future system prompt improvements, which come with Roo Code.
 You will have to maintain the system prompt on your own.
 Also note that oversimplification of the system prompt may cause the model to malfunction with Roo Code.

 ### So, what is the solution when you put it all together?